The Essential Guide to Borough Market, London

 Duck confit – Le Marché du Quartier

-I was on a mission to try duck confit, having had some excellent versions in France, and my nose led me straight to Le Marché du Quartier.
 Huge piles of shredded duck are packed into generous buns and topped with crunchy greens.
-Those little gnarly crispy bits from heating the duck on the flat top add texture and make each bite completely moreish.
+Those gnarly, crispy bits from the flat top add texture and make each bite completely moreish.
 It’s rich, messy, and very satisfying.
+If you have time, pop into their shop too — it’s filled with French pantry favourites.

-Cheese & dairy worth the Indulgence
+Cheese & dairy worth the indulgence

 Cheese deserves time at Borough Market.
 This is where you slow down, taste generously, and maybe carry something home.